owncast/owncast.github.io/content/docs/social.md

 1. You can set the username that you're seen as.
 1. You can set the text that is sent out each time you go live.
+1. You can toggle "Private mode".

 ### Private mode

 Enabling _Private Mode_ will require those who wish to follow your server to be approved by you first.
-Approving followers can be done via the _Followers_ page in the admin.
+Approving followers can be done via the _Followers_ section in the admin.

-Private Mode will also make it so any posts you send out are only visible to your followers, not others.
+Private Mode will also make it so any posts you send out are only visible to your followers, not others, as they cannot be shared.

 ## How do people follow your Owncast server?

-Any person on the Fediverse using a service that is compatible with following Owncast, such as [Pleroma](https://pleroma.social/), [Misskey](https://join.misskey.page/) or [Mastodon](https://joinmastodon.org/) can follow your server.
+Any person on the Fediverse using a service that is compatible with following Owncast, such as [Pleroma](https://pleroma.social/) or [Mastodon](https://joinmastodon.org/) can follow your server.

 [Learn more about The Fediverse](#learn-more).